tafo/interview-problems/README.md

             "pine applepen apple"
         ]
     }
-    Explanation: Note that you are allowed to reuse a dictionary word.
+    Explanation: Note that you are allowed to reuse a dictionary word

 }
 Example 3: